Shivani-1524/Arcade-VideoLib/README.md

 # Arcade-VideoLibrary
-a video archive for everything related to gaming from tournaments to game updates and legendary plays
+A video archive for everything related to gaming from tournaments to game updates and legendary plays

 ## Features